StevenDeFalco/predictMLB/README.md

 For each team: pregame ELO, ELO probability to win, pregame ELO rating, pitcher RGS (Rolling Game Score), ELO rating probability.

 These stats are conglomerates of many different factors that could go into a team's success and return that in some various composite stats.
-In this category, I largely trust the managers of the database; however, historical performance provides proof of merit for these stats.
+In this category, I largely trust the managers of the database and, for this reason, I hope to eventually migrate away from this category.

-### data_retriever.py
+### `data_retriever.py`

 This script is the method through which large amounts of data retrieval (seasons at a time) can safely take place.
 The MLB statsapi has, in my experience, had some miscellaneous issues with failed requests and timeouts, so in this script the data retrieval is split into appropriately sized chunks to ensure data is written to disk frequently enough to avoid extensive repeated computation in case of API error.
-This script takes in a start date, end date, and optionally a team (or by deafult the entire league!) and will make calls to the aforementioned data.py module to construct data.
-All data is dumped into an excel (.xlsx) file in the format of a pandas DataFrame for easy viewing and eventual retrieval back into memory.
+This script takes in a start date, end date, and optionally a team (or by deafult the entire league!) and will make calls to the aforementioned `data.py` module to construct data.
+All data is dumped into an excel (.xlsx) file in the format of a `pandas.DataFrame` for easy viewing and eventual retrieval back into memory.

 ## Machine Learning and The Models

-After establishing the infrastructure to intake large amounts of data, the next step was to do so and prepare it for training the machine learning (ML) model.
-I collected a few different ranges of data and used them to, in turn train different models.
+After establishing the infrastructure to intake large amounts of data, the next step was to collect a lot fo data and prepare it for training the machine learning (ML) model.
+I collected a few different ranges of data and used them to, in turn, train different models.

 ### mets6year

 The first model I planned to train was a model which solely was trained using New York Mets games from 2017 until the present (July 2023); I would then use this to predict only Mets games with the hope that the model might be capable of learning some features that have some discernable influence on the outcome of Mets games.
+As of writing this, I generally moved away from this model and method of thinking (a team specific model); however, this idea was interesting to explore for hope of team-specific success indicators.

 ### mlb2023